Latest release

 Licence

-Distributed under the GNU General Public License v2 (or any later version at your option).
+Distributed under the GNU General Public License v2.
 This licence is inherited from the upstream DSP sources.
 See LICENSE for the full text and THIRD-PARTY-NOTICES.md for all upstream copyright notices.

 Special thanks